Fanie de Villiers bowled an inspired spell in the second innings to script a famous win for South Africa away from home © Getty Images

 Border stood firm as a rock at the other end, but neither batsman hesitated from playing strokes whenever anything loose was on the offer.
 With de Villiers and Matthews at their economic best and the fielders backing them up brilliantly, the Australians managed only fifty runs in the second session — but, to their credit, did not lose a wicket.

-South Africa grassed two chances, allowing Australia to go to stumps on 200 for five, 31 runs ahead.
-Damien Martyn was on 15 and Healy on six.
+South Africa grassed 2 chances, allowing Australia to go to stumps n 200 for 5, 31 ahead.
+Damien Martyn was on 15 and Healy on 6.

 Day Three: Ups and downs

 Both Martyn and Healy started confidently the next morning, aided by a Kirsten drop at short-leg.
-The fifty-run partnership took 98 minutes, and as soon as the milestone was reached, Healy top-edged a hook off Donald and the ball ballooned up to land into Richardson’s gloves.
+The 50-run partnership took 98 minutes; as soon as the milestone was reached, Healy top-edged a hook off Donald and the ball ballooned up to land into Richardson’s gloves.

 He lost “Billy” as the fast bowler hit to Cronje at mid-off when de Villiers pitched up, but found resistance in May, who hung around for 51 balls in the end.
 Martyn eventually edged one to Richardson off de Villiers, and though McGrath scampered for his first Test run, but was no match for the Donald scorcher that hit his stumps.